 Walk This Way features professional athletes on the fashion runway taking a stand against domestic violence and pledging their commitment to engage in healthy relationships.

 1 in 4 Americans experience domestic violence in their lives today as either a witness or a survivor.
 Veterans suffering from PTSD are 3x more likely to engage in partner-related violence.
 These facts are a reminder of our shared responsibility to make our culture more inclusive, compassionate, and engaged at every level of society.

-At Becky’s Fund (a 501c3 national charity), change begins through education of young adults on how to be thoughtful and responsible citizens through at-risk youth programs such as Men of Code and Becoming Your Own Heroine.
-We sustain these teachings through adult-focused services both in college and directly to post-incident survivors and their families.
-Finally, we raise awareness and advocacy through our annual Walk This Way event where government, business, and community leaders gather each year in support of this important mission.
+At Becky’s Fund (a 501c3 national charity) change begins through education of young adults on how to be thoughtful and responsible citizens through at-risk youth programs such as Men of Code and Becoming Your Own Hero.
+We sustain these teachings through adult-focused services both in college and directly to post-incident victims and their families.
+Finally, we raise awareness and advocacy through our annual Walk This Way Gala, where government, business, and community leaders gather each year in support of this important mission.
 Our hope is that you will consider becoming a sponsor and continue being a powerful ally in our mission to eliminate domestic violence.

 Men of Code